10-Q 1 blfs-20230930.htm 10-Q blfs-20230930

 There have been no transfers of assets or liabilities between the fair value measurement levels.

-The following table presents the changes in fair value of contingent consideration liabilities which are measured using Level 3 inputs:
+The following table presents the changes in fair value of contingent consideration liabilities that are measured using Level 3 inputs for the three and nine months ended September 30, 2023.
+There was no contingent consideration liability outstanding as of September 30, 2024.

 Nine Months Ended September 30,